Skepsis-Market/mintlify-docs/faq.md

 ### What do I need to get started?

-1. A Sui wallet ([Sui Wallet](https://chrome.google.com/webstore/detail/sui-wallet/opcgpfmipidbgpenhmajoajpbobppdil) or [Suiet](https://suiet.app/))
-2. Some USDC on Sui network
-3. A small amount of SUI for gas fees
+**Just a Google account** — or a Sui wallet if you prefer.

+On testnet:
+- ✅ Free test USDC from faucet
+- ✅ No gas fees (we sponsor them)
+- ✅ No real money required

 [Full guide: Quick Start →](/overview/quick-start)